BrianHenryIE/bh-wp-autologin-urls/trunk/README.txt

 * Autologin URLs work for one week
 * Emails to administrators are excluded
-* User emails on exclusion shortlist are not modified
+* Emails on exclusion shortlist are not modified

 An API is available for developers to use autologin codes elsewhere in WordPress, e.g. push notifications.
 Code is published on GitHub, uses WordPress Plugin Boilerplate, conforms (mostly) to WordPress Coding Standards, and is